CT 160

 In the 1920s, State Highway 160 followed today's Route 177, from Plainville (route 372) to Canton (US 44).

-The modern Route 160 was commissioned in 1932, and is basically unchanged since then.
 In Sept.
 1960, however, Glastonbury state representatives submitted a bill asking that Hopewell Road be added to the state highway system.
-This road, leading eastward from Route 17 in South Glastonbury to New London Turnpike (near (Route 2)), was deemed a logical extension of Route 160 by town officials.
+This road, leading eastward from Route 17 in South Glastonbury to New London Turnpike (Route 2 at the time), served significant non-local traffic, and was deemed a logical extension of Route 160 by town officials.
 However, the Hopewell Road request did not pass the General Assembly, and it never became a state road.

 Commuters: Rate hikes on ferry 'all wet'